Seymour Durst: Personal life

 Bernice Herstein Durst (1918–1950) died in 1950 at the age of 32 as a result of falling or jumping off the roof of their family home in Scarsdale.
 It was never determined if the death was an accident or a suicide.
-Their son Robert has said that he witnessed the event; his brother, Douglas, has stated that none of the children witnessed the accident.
+Their son Robert has said that he witnessed the event; his brother, Douglas, has said that none of the children witnessed the accident.
 Durst never remarried.

 Legacy

 After Durst's death, his son Douglas and nephew Jonathan (the son of his brother David) became more involved in the family business, The Durst Organization.